Michigan Road Rage Lawyer

 Things get a bit more difficult if the harm you suffer was caused by someone else.
 Michigan law requires insurance companies to “pay benefits for accidental bodily injury arising out of the ownership, operation, maintenance or use of a motor vehicle as a motor vehicle.”
 Where someone is trying to do you harm, that harm is not accidental.

 Often whether the other person’s behavior was intentional is not clear when the accident happens.
 In those cases, it’s a good idea to file a claim with your no-fault insurance provider and start a Third Party lawsuit against the at-fault driver.
 You may also be entitled to restitution payments if the driver is convicted of criminal charges related to your injury.
-While you may be able to recover no-fault benefits if another person hurts you using a car, you will have to pay back those benefits from any award you receive from the Third Party lawsuit or criminal case.

 The Third Party lawsuit is still worth your time, though, because Michigan law lets you sue for more kinds of damage in intentional “tort” lawsuits than you can receive as no-fault benefits from your insurance company.
 Depending on your case, you may be able to recover money awards for pain, suffering, distress, permanent disability, and long-term wage loss that would otherwise go unpaid.

 Understanding the difference between intentional harm and negligence can be difficult, especially for a family going through loss.
 If you or a loved one has been hurt by a vehicle, contact the Michigan road rage lawyers at Christensen Law for a free consultation.
 They will take a look at your case and help you understand your options.